dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <details>
     <summary> March 1st, 2023 </summary>
+    Today was a continuation from yesterday which was focused on the profile.
+Here is what was accomplished today: <br><br>

-    Change how the user profile looks and created the drop down menu for the profile.
-Started working on the customization page for the widgets.<br>
+   - Modified how the profile looks from blocky to a cleaner look
+   * Created the drop down menu for the profile

-   Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Digital%20Drafts/Home%20Page%20Example%203.pdf"> Home Page Example 3 </a>
+   + Uploaded "Home Page Example 3", which displays the profile drop down menu

    The next step is to create the customization page for the widgets.
   </details>

   <details>
     <summary> March 6th, 2023 </summary>
+    Major updates were made to this repository.
 Today's work mostly included creation and modification to existing elements.
-This model's changes include:

-   - Created a folder to separate the Home Page and other pages in GitHub
+Here is what was accomplished today: <br><br>

-   * Removed the gray background in the expanded version of "My Courses" widget
+   - Removed the gray background in the expanded version of "My Courses" widget
-   + Created versions of "Important Dates" to include color codes
+   * Created versions of "Important Dates" to include color codes
-   - Modified the color scheme of the "Go To..."
+   + Modified the color scheme of the "Go To..."
 Tab to match the surround colors
+   - Renamed the Home Page files
+   * Created a folder to separate the Home Page and other pages in GitHub
+   + Uploaded verisons of "Important Dates" that includes color codes
-   * Created the Home Page, Customize "My Courses", and Customize "Important Dates" for Customize Page
+   - Uploaded "Select a Widget", Customize "My Courses", and Customize "Important Dates" for Customize Page

+   The next step is to create a design for the mobile version and to create the customization page for "Tools" and "Online Synchronous" widget.

   </details>
 </details>